Listen to this article

 Common Mistakes and Key Considerations

-• Overlooking Small Damage: For minor cosmetic issues or small windshield chips (often under $500), paying out of pocket is typically more cost-effective unless you have special glass coverage.
+Sweating the Small Stuff: For minor cosmetic issues like paint scuffs or small windshield chips (often under $500), paying out of pocket is almost always more cost-effective.
+The only exception is if you have a specific low-deductible glass coverage plan.

 Try the Calculator